/user/index/surname("Johnson",<userID:int>)

 A name must start with a letter or underscore, followed by any combination of letters, digits, underscores, dashes, or periods.

 Directories provide a way to organize key-values into hierarchical namespaces.
-The directory layer manages these namespaces and maps each path to a short key prefix.
-Strings are the only element type allowed in directories.
+The directory layer manages these namespaces and maps each directory path to a short key prefix.
+Key-values with the same directory will be adjacently stored.

 directory = '/' element [ directory ]